rancher/rancher/docs/rancher-compose/scheduling/index.md

 Making a service into a global service is the equivalent of selecting **Always run one instance of this container on every host** in the UI.
 This means that a container will be started on any host in the [environment]{{site.baseurl}}/docs/configuration/environments/).
 If a new host is added to the environment, and the host fulfills the global service's host requirements, the service will automatically be started.

-Currently, we only support global services with [host labels]({{site.baseurl}}/docs/rancher-compose/scheduling/#host-labels) that are using the hard condition.
+Currently, we only support global services with host labels fields that are using the hard condition.
 This means that only labels that are related to `host_labels` will be adhered to when scheduling and it **must** or **must not** equal the values.
 Any other label types will be ignored.

 Example `docker-compose.yml`: